camunda/camunda-archetypes/README.md

 # Camunda Maven Archetypes

-These are project templates for [Camunda Platform](http://camunda.org/), which enable a quickstart for developing process applications.
+These are project templates for [Camunda Platform 7](https://camunda.com/platform-7/), which enable a quickstart for developing process applications.

 ## Template repositories
 We provide a template repository for every Camunda Archetype.
 Every repository contains a project generated from one specific archetype.
 You can find the whole list on [GitHub](https://github.com/camunda?q=camunda-bpm-archetype-).